Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Experiment

 \section{Experiment}

 In this section, we evaluate the zero-shot generalisation of models trained on geometry data to spatial intelligence tasks, using four benchmarks: Super CLEVR, Omni3D Bench, VSI Bench, and MindCube.
 We also conduct a causal ablation study that contrasts models trained on equal amounts of geometry data and spatial data.
 Additional experiments, along with detailed settings, prompt templates, and dataset settings, are provided in the \appref{sec:appendix_exp}.
+Moreover, more visualization and analysis of results are presented in \appref{sec:appendix_vis} and Figs.~\ref{fig:app1}–-\ref{fig:comp8} in the Appendix.